 As experienced lens technicians, we see certain issues with different products time and again.
 Here are a few common issues you might expect to experience with Canon lenses.

 Error 01 is a fairly common issue for Canon users.
 It often appears to be a communication issue between the body and the lens – and sometimes is.
 In our experience, however, it is often an indication that the aperture unit has failed, or has been caused by wear in an FPC (flexible printed circuit board) inside the lens.
+This can affext EF, EF-S and RF lenses.
 Whatever the cause, we’ll root it out and get your lens working again!

 This is very normal for Canon lenses – from time to time, the rubber ring that controls zoom or focusing on the lens may come loose.
 While this can be an annoyance, it’s very easy to fix.
 We can provide replacement parts while you wait, and get them attached to your lens in no time.